GoogleCloudPlatform/professional-services/infrastructure/identity-aware-proxy/README.md

 1. [Setup a load balancer](https://cloud.google.com/iap/docs/load-balancer-howto#setting_up_the_load_balancer) with the backend service pointing to the managed instance group you just created.
 To expedite this sample and only for demo purposes:
     * Set the backend service to communicate over HTTP
-    * Set the frontend to communicate over HTTPS (a requirement for IAP) but use a self-signed certificate.
+    * Set the frontend to communicate over HTTPS (a requirement for IAP) and use a self-signed certificate (only for demo purposes) to expedite the setup process.
 1. [Enable IAP](https://cloud.google.com/iap/docs/enabling-gce-howto#enabling_short_product_name).

 **IMPORTANT: This web server requires that the IAP project number and the backend service ID be passed in every request url in the following form: `https://yourdomain.com/projectNumber/backendServiceId`.
 This is only done for convenience since this example is intended to be generic and not specific to any project.
 In production, the project number and backend service ID should be passed as runtime arguments when starting your server.**